oroinc/documentation/user/back-office/system/configuration/system/general-setup/upload.rst

       :alt: Upload settings on global level

 4. Clear the **Use Default** check box next to the option.

+5. In the **File Size Settings** section, provide the maximum file size (in MB) that is allowed to be uploaded to the application.

-5. Select a set of mime types that will be supported for the file and image attachments in the system.
+6. In the **MIME types** section, select a set of mime types that will be supported for the file and image attachments in the system. **MIME types** are Multipurpose Internet Mail Extension types which help identify the types of the attachments and, thus, limit the possibility of uploading the documents of inappropriate extensions.

+.. hint:: The **MIME types** settings can be configured globally and :ref:`per organization <configuration-guide--system-configuration--general-setup-sysconfig--upload-settings-organization>`.

-6. Add any MIME type by writing the required file or image format in the text box.
+7. Add any MIME type by writing the required file or image format in the text box.
-7. Click **Save Settings**.
+8. Click **Save Settings**.

 If :ref:`attachments are enabled for an entity <doc-entity-actions-create>`, the configuration of the entity will prevail and override the corresponding global one.